SCLW/Circuitry-Based-Sound/readme.md

 #### CD4053

-CD4053 offers individual control over 3 channels in a single-pole double-throw configuration with an independent binary control input for each channel.
+The CD4053 is a triple single-pole, double-throw (SPDT) analog switch, with each of its three channels individually controlled by an independent binary input.

 <!--
 When the control signal is less than 1/3 V<sub>DD</sub>, z is connected to x0.
 When the control signal is more than 2/3 V<sub>DD</sub>, z is connected to y1.